-If you believe that you may have been discriminated against you are encouraged to raise the matter through our Grievance Procedure or, if you are a volunteer, with the Volunteer Co-ordinator.
+- 1.29 If you believe that you may have been discriminated against you are encouraged to raise the matter through our Grievance Procedure.
 If you believe that you may have been subject to harassment you are encouraged to raise the matter through our Anti-harassment and Bullying Policy.
-If you are uncertain which applies or need advice on how to proceed you must speak to your line manager or the Volunteer Co-ordinator.

-Allegations regarding potential breaches of this policy will be treated in confidence and investigated in accordance with the relevant procedure.
-Staff or volunteers who make such allegations in good faith will not be victimised or treated less favourably as a result.
-False allegations by staff which are found to have been made in bad faith will, however, be dealt with under our Disciplinary Procedure or, if a volunteer, they may be asked to stop volunteering for us.

-Any member of staff who is found to have committed an act of discrimination or harassment will be subject to disciplinary action.
+If you are uncertain which applies or need advice on how to proceed you should speak to your line manager. - 1.30 Allegations regarding potential breaches of this policy will be treated in confidence and investigated in accordance with the relevant procedure.
+Staff who make such allegations in good faith will not be victimised or treated less favourably as a result.
+False allegations which are found to have been made in bad faith will, however, be dealt with under our Disciplinary Procedure. - 1.31 Any member of staff who is found to have committed an act of discrimination or harassment will be subject to disciplinary action.
 Such behaviour may constitute gross misconduct and, as such, may result in summary dismissal.
-Any volunteer who is found to have committed an act of discrimination or harassment may be asked to stop volunteering for us.
 We take a strict approach to serious breaches of this policy.